 1. Introduction Name of trial RACC-trial (Robot Assisted approach to Cervical Cancer) Study risk classification Medium Objectives of trial, including The RACC trial is an international multicenter randomized study.
 Interventions being investigated Interventions being investigated comparing outcomes of robot assisted laparoscopic radical hysterectomy and abdominal radical hysterectomy for cervical cancer.
 The study will include a quality assessment phase before randomization to ensure required competency level of participating centers and surgeons.
 During the trial the clinical data will be reviewed centrally to ensure uniform quality.
 The primary endpoint of the RACC trial is recurrence-free survival (RFS) at 5 years.
 Secondary endpoints include overall survival, morbidity, diagnostic accuracy of sentinel node biopsy, health care costs and quality of life.
 Outline of scope of charter The purpose of this document is to describe the roles and responsibilities of the independent Data Safety and Monitoring Board (DSMB) for the RACC trial, including the timing of meetings, methods of providing information to and from the DSMB, frequency and format of meetings, statistical issues and relationships with other committees 2.
-Roles and responsibilities
+Roles and responsibilities 3

-A bread statement of the sime To approximate the interacts of trial participants and approximate A broad statement of the aims of the committee To safeguard the interests of trial participants and assess the safety of any of the randomized allocated treatment arms during the trial Terms of reference The DSMB should receive and review the safety data of this trial.
+A broad statement of the aims To safeguard the interests of trial participants and assess the of the committee safety of any of the randomized allocated treatment arms during the trial Terms of reference The DSMB should receive and review the safety data of this trial.
 The DSMB should inform the Trial Steering Committee (TSC) if, in their view: Slow trial accrual at 3 years after trial launch.
-The DSMB may, at this point, recommend to terminate the trial for futility Interim review for every 30 documented events in the Trial Specific roles of DSMB The DSMB will be supplied with all relevant data at the above- mentioned time points to evaluate the inclusion rate and unexpected differences in primary endpoint between the study arms (blinded to treatment allocation) and potential conflicts with new insights and/or developments within the field of cervical cancer.
+The DSMB may, at this point, recommend to terminate the trial for futility The inclusion should be extended based on a conditional power analysis at 700 included patients Interim review for every 30 documented events in the Trial Specific roles of DSMB The DSMB will be supplied with all relevant data at the above- mentioned time points to evaluate the inclusion rate and unexpected differences in primary endpoint between the study arms (blinded to treatment allocation) and potential conflicts with new insights and/or developments within the field of cervical cancer.
 It is at the discretion of the DSMB to meet early in the course of the trial and to discuss the protocol including the interim analysis plan, and to have the opportunity to clarify any aspects with the Coordinating investigator/Sponsor 3.
 Composition Membership and size of the DSMB DSMB members register their assent by confirming (1) that they agree to be on the DSMB and (2) that they agree with the contents of this Charter.
 The members are independent of the Trial and have no competing interests that could impact on the Trial.
-The members of the DSMB for this trial are: Professor Mats Brännström, Chair (Gynecologic oncologist surgeon, Sahlgrenska Academy, Gothenburg, Sweden)
+The members of the DSMB for this trial are: